zeroseven/z7_semantilizer/README.md

 ## How to use

-Now, if you want, you can simply override the labels of the `header_layouts` to make them more understandable.
+Now, if you want, you can simply overwrite the labels of the `header_layouts` to make them more understandable.

 **Example:**